marksmccann/froyo/README.md

-# froyo
+# Froyo

-Froyo is a framework for building user interfaces with vanilla JavaScript.
+`Froyo` is a framework for building user interfaces with vanilla JavaScript.